-This small Texas town cast a gigantic vision for creating an asset management program for their water and wastewater systems.
+This small Texas town cast a gigantic vision for creating an asset management program for its water and wastewater systems.
 RJN helped them achieve the program plan and establish an iterative process for infrastructure performance improvement.

-Asset management may seem like a daunting task, requiring a huge amount of effort and an enormous amount of money; but RJN originated a plan that was scalable enough to evolve with their water and wastewater utilities and serve as the City of Wilmer's step-by-step blueprint.
+Asset management may seem like a daunting task, requiring a huge amount of effort and an enormous amount of money, but RJN originated a plan that was scalable enough to evolve with their water and wastewater utilities and serve as the City of Wilmer's step-by-step blueprint.

 Background — Why Now?

-The population of Wilmer, Texas, has grown by 22% over the last decade and the City has developed into a southwestern multimodal shipping hub.
+The population of Wilmer, Texas, has grown by 22% over the last decade, and the City has developed into a southwestern multimodal shipping hub.
 Clustered around the Union Pacific Terminal, Wilmer’s commercial and industrial businesses have boomed primarily due to its interstate-accessible location.

 Working with RJN Group, Inc., the City implemented cost-effective methods to proactively manage its water and wastewater assets for the next decade by: